 Q. Does CDM cover for any X-Rays?

-No, but if required, x-rays are bulked billed at a local radiology centre.
+No, but if required, we can refer you for x-rays which are mostly bulk billed at our local radiology centre.